 Top 100 Countries by Human Development Index (HDI) — Latest UNDP Ranking

-Top 10 countries by HDI in the latest edition
+Top 10 countries by Human Development Index in the HDI Ranking 2025

-At the frontier, the ranking is dominated by countries that deliver long lives, maintain high learning outcomes, and sustain high incomes at the same time.
-In other words: this is not a “richest countries” list—it’s a scoreboard for balanced human development.
+At the frontier, the Human Development Index ranking is dominated by countries that deliver long lives, maintain high learning outcomes, and sustain high incomes at the same time.
+It is not a richest-countries list; it is a scoreboard for balanced human development.

 Consistently strong outcomes in life expectancy, schooling, and income produce one of the world’s highest composite development scores.